 - Rewards Rate

-- 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
+- 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide

 The Chase Sapphire Preferred® Card is a great choice for frequent travelers looking to maximize travel rewards.
 This card has a rewards program that is enhanced by the 25% more value points received when redeemed for travel with Chase Ultimate Rewards®.
 The annual fee ($95) is also reasonable considering most travel cards have annual fees around $450, and this card still comes with a lot of the same benefits, like no foreign transaction fees and baggage-delay insurance.
 To qualify for this card you need to have excellent credit.Read our roundup of the best travel rewards cards here.